kyma-project/nats-manager/docs/contributor/governance.md

    make manifests
    ```

-If changes to the `runtime.Object` interface were made, the `DeepCopy` functions need to be updated as well.
+If changes to the `runtime.Object` interface were made, the `DeepCopy` functions must be updated as well.
 The generation is controlled by [Kubebuilder markers](https://book.kubebuilder.io/reference/markers/object.html?highlight=deep#objectdeepcopy).
    ```sh
    make generate